phan/phan/README.md

   Generally, you'll want to include the directories for third-party code (such as "vendor/") in this list.

+ --include-file-list <file_list>
+  A comma-separated list of files that will be included in static analysis, to the exclusion of others.

+  This is primarily intended for performing standalone incremental analysis.

  -d, --project-root-directory
   Hunt for a directory named .phan in the current or parent directory and read configuration file config.php from that